 It took about 22 years to complete the building which started under the reign of the Goths and was finished under that of Byzantines who had conquered Ravenna in the year 540.
 Unfortunately we do not know the name of the architect of this amazing basilica.
 He was certainly a great artist and a man of a daring technical thought!

-Mausoleum of Galla Placidia
+The mausoleum of Galla Placidia in Ravenna

 Mausoleum of Galla Placidia (beg.
 V cent.), a powerful building commissioned by the Roman Empress of the Western Roman Empire.
 On entering you will be impressed by the magnificence of the decorations and of the mosaic scenes and especially by the unreal atmosphere in which you find yourselves.